 Belagavi border issue: Karnataka deputy CM flays Shiv Sena leaders

-Bengaluru, Jan 19: The Karnataka Deputy Chief Minister C N Asrayhwathnaan on Sunday cleared it by saying that the Belagavi border issue was settled, even as he accused certain political leaders in neighbouring state Maharashtra of raking it up for political reasons.
+Bengaluru, Jan 19: The Karnataka Deputy Chief Minister C N Ashwathnarayan on Sunday cleared it by saying that the Belagavi border issue was settled, even as he accused certain political leaders in neighbouring state Maharashtra of raking it up for political reasons.

-Reportedly, Ashwathnarayan urged them to focus on the issues of public good that need immediate attention rather than instigating people for petty reasons on such emotive issues that have already been decided upon.
+Reportedly, Ashwathnarayan urged them to focus on the issues of the public good that need immediate attention rather than instigating people for petty reasons on such emotive issues that have already been decided upon.

-The Karnataka Deputy CM said to PTI that Karnataka and Maharashtra border issue has already been settled by the Mahajan commission report, so the political leaders should stop repeatedly instigating the people on the issue with political motive.
+The Karnataka Deputy CM said to PTI that Karnataka and Maharashtra border issue has already been settled by the Mahajan commission report, so the political leaders should stop repeatedly instigating the people on the issue with a political motive.

 He further added, "We all are Indians, boundaries between states have been fixed and decided upon.
 Instead of repeatedly dwelling on the issue, there are many good work to do.
 There are no boundaries for humanity and good work..."